jaisum147/gaze-controlled-virtual-mouse/README.md

     3.NumPy
     4. PyAutoGUI
+  run this in command prompt to install : pip install opencv-python mediapipe numpy pyautogui

+  and

-  run this in command prompt to install : pip install opencv-python mediapipe numpy pyautogui and to verify wheter it is installed or not you can run this and check in command prompt: python -c "import cv2, mediapipe, numpy, pyautogui; print('All installed successfully')"
+  to verify wheter it is installed or not you can run this and check in command prompt: python -c "import cv2, mediapipe, numpy, pyautogui; print('All installed successfully')"

+-->step 3 : Run the program